 The Chaparral line of bowriders offers comfortable seating and plenty of storage space.
 Plus, they offer a sport model that puts the power in any excursion.
 These boats are all about making room for more fun without compromising power.
 Plus, many models can be outfitted with optional accessories for even more fun.
 Chaparral has some of the most popular models on the market today.

 Sea Ray has been a popular name in boating for decades.
 Their contribution to the bowrider market is a wider bow design that allows for roomier space and extra seating.
 Many models even offer integrated platforms for swimming, convertible seating, and optional Bluetooth stereos.
-Top-of-the-line models offer an options list longer than many other manufacturers, making these a good balance between a comfortable size (usually 22-24 feet) and all the creature comforts you could ask for.
+Top-of-the-line models offer an options list longer than many other manufacturers, making these a good balance between a comfortable size and all the creature comforts you could ask for.

 Monterey offers bowriders that focuses on premium layouts and features.
 These boats include features like wraparound cockpit seating, larger sunpads, optional high-end stereos, and bi-level swim platforms for easy entry and exit when it’s time to get in the water.
 This is a brand that looks as good sitting in the slip as it does out on the water, and it’s sure to turn heads.

 Yamaha offers a full line of jet powered bowriders, and is one of the most popular choices for boats under 24 feet.
 In fact, this builder is the world leader in producing jet boats.
 They also have jet-powered wakeboarding models, plus some fishing boats.

 There is a lot more information about bowriders still to learn.
 However, this guide provides you with the basics to help better understand these boats and what they have to offer.
 If you’re in the market for a sporty, spacious, everyday pleasure boat, the bowrider style might be just what you need.